The procurement pack

 Data handling

-• What we store: student name, email, and program; weekly check-in sentiment; and help or welfare requests.
+- What we store: student name, email, and program; weekly check-in sentiment, plus the student's stated reason for a hard week (visible to their support staff on the audited per-student profile, and disclosed to the student at collection); and help or welfare requests.
 No passwords (sign-in is delegated to your identity provider), no payment data, and no health records beyond what a student self-reports in a wellbeing message.

 Authentication and access

-• Single sign-on over OIDC, live with Microsoft Entra; a SAML route also exists.
+- Single sign-on over OIDC, live with Microsoft Entra; a SAML proof-of-concept has been demonstrated, and production SAML would be enabled as part of an engagement that needs it.
 MFA is enforced by your own identity provider, so your MFA policy governs First Six too.

-• Role-based access — platform owner, institution admin, content editor, support responder, and student — enforced at the database layer, not just in the UI.
+- Role-based access: platform owner, institution admin, content editor, support responder, and student, plus institution-defined custom roles built from the same permission set (two capabilities can never be delegated to a custom role, and the database enforces that).
+Enforced at the database layer, not just in the UI.

 Application and infrastructure